 What is Reactive Risk Management

 Reactive risk management usually gets a bad rap.
-It’s often perceived as the “lowest” form of risk management, and that organizations should be moving from reactive risk management towards more “advanced” forms of management.
+It’s often perceived as the “lowest” form of risk management, and that aviation service providers should be moving from reactive risk management towards more “advanced” forms to manage risk.

-It’s extremely important that all employees understand that reactive risk management is extremely valuable to all aviation SMS programs.
+It’s extremely important that all employees understand that reactive risk management is extremely valuable to all aviation safety management systems (SMS) implementations.

 - Ability to mitigate consequences and impacts (i.e. damage control);